servo/servo/tests/wpt/tests/docs/writing-tests/file-names.md

 ### Test Features

-These flags are preceded by a `.` in the filename, and must themselves precede any test type flag, but are otherwise unordered.
+These flags are preceded and followed by a `.` in the filename, and must themselves go after any test type flag, but are otherwise unordered.

 `.https`